-Wondering how to make a Macrame wall hanging but not sure where to start?
+Are you wondering how to make a Macrame wall hanging and not sure where to start?
 Let me show you the ropes by going over all the basics like which knots to learn, where to buy dowels and Macrame cords, how to set up your workstation, and where to find the best beginner patterns!

 Save on Pinterest